 Ph.D. students who receive full tuition scholarships and fellowships/assistantships are also eligible for a health insurance grant to cover the cost of the individual student health plan offered by the University.

 Brandeis University established the Dean's Fellowship in 1995.
-This fellowship was created in order to encourage students from traditionally under-represented groups in the nation's Ph.D. population to pursue doctoral study in the humanities, social sciences, and creative arts at the Graduate School of Arts and Sciences at Brandeis.
+This fellowship was created in order to encourage students in the nation's Ph.D. population to pursue doctoral study in the humanities, social sciences, and creative arts at the Graduate School of Arts and Sciences at Brandeis.
 The Dean's Fellowship provides five years of funding with a nine-month stipend, assuming satisfactory academic progress.

-Factors considered in eligibility include: financial need, first generation status, and/or membership in the traditionally underrepresented group.
+Factors considered in eligibility include: financial need or first generation status.
 In order to qualify for the Dean's Fellowship, applicants must be nominated by one of the following programs: American History, Anthropology, Comparative History, English and American Literature, Music, Near Eastern and Judaic Studies, Politics, Psychology, or Sociology.